hernantz/blog/content/mock-yourself-not-your-code.md

 *tl;dr*: While sometimes mocks are needed, they should not be the first tool you use to write tests.
-It is a shame to be mocking your code when you could be writting meaningful tests at almost the same cost.
+It is a shame to be mocking your code when you could be writing meaningful tests at almost the same cost.

 ![Enable virtualization in BIOS](/images/bridge-fail.jpg)

 In this post I try to discourage the use of mocks when writing tests.
-I'm not completely against them (I see their value) but it's that sometimes I feel like we abuse of them, just to make tests pass, feel confortable of seeing another green dot in your test suite and to release yourself from the burden of having to test your code.
+I'm not completely against them (I see their value) but it's that sometimes I feel like we abuse of them, just to make tests pass, feel comfortable of seeing another green dot in your test suite and to release yourself from the burden of having to test your code.